Wells Fargo mortgage review

 Founded in 1852, Wells Fargo is one of the country’s largest banks, offering bank accounts, investment accounts, mortgages, personal loans and financial products for small and large businesses.

-But the company has been involved in several major scandals over the last several years.
+But the company’s business practices have instigated many major scandals over the years.

 - In 2016, Wells Fargo was fined $100 million for allegedly opening deposit and credit card accounts in consumers’ names without their permission.